sst/guide/_chapters/render-the-note-form.md

 }
 {% endhighlight %}

-We are doing a few simple things here:
+We are doing a few things here:

 1. We render our form only when `this.state.note` is available.

-2. Inside the form we conditionally render the part where we display the attachement by sing `this.state.note.file`.
+2. Inside the form we conditionally render the part where we display the attachment by using `this.state.note.attachment`.

-3. We form the attachment URL using `formatFilename` (since AWS gives us some very long URLs).
+3. We form the attachment URL using `formatFilename` (since S3 gives us some very long URLs).

 4. We also added a delete button to allow users to delete the note.
-And just like the submit button it too needs a flag that signals that the call is the progress.
+And just like the submit button it too needs a flag that signals that the call is in progress.
 We call it `isLoading`.

 5. We handle attachments with a file input exactly like we did in the `NewNote` component.

-6. Our delete button also confirms with the user if they want to delete the note using the browser's `confirm`.
+6. Our delete button also confirms with the user if they want to delete the note using the browser's `confirm` dialog.

-To complete this code up let's add `isLoading` and `isDeleting` to the state.
-So our new initial state in the `constructor` looks like the following.
+To complete this code, let's add `isLoading` and `isDeleting` to the state.

+{% include code-marker.html %} So our new initial state in the `constructor` looks like so.

 {% highlight javascript %}
 this.state = {